-4 Concluding Remarks In this article, we have first presented the way to multiplex a thousand wavelengths on the fiber link, by which the link bottleneck can be solved.
-We have then addressed how the IP over WDM network utilizing wavelength routing can relief the router bottleneck through the numerical examples using the actual traffic data and network topology.
+4 Concluding Remarks

+In this article, we have first presented the way to multiplex a thousand wavelengths on the fiber link, by which the link bottleneck can be solved.
+We have then addressed how the IP over WDM network utilizing wavelength routing can relieve the router bottleneck through the numerical examples using the actual traffic data and network topology.

 From the discussions, we are now able to point out several research topics that we should challenge for the next- generation high-performance Internet.
 The advancement of high-performance router technology is very important to enjoy a large capacity of WDM with a thousand wavelengths.
 The router with the larger number of ports is especially important.
-In Section 3, we have assumed that the physical topology is given since in many cases, it is determined by the geo-